Boat fishingThe revolution from the front

 5

-The bow engine, displays and live sonar have turned the front area into the command centre: this is where you stop, correct, search and fish.
-Anyone planning a fishing boat therefore first thinks about space, freedom of movement and technology at the bow
+The bow motor, displays and live sonar have turned the forward section into a command centre: this is where you maintain course, make corrections, search for fish and fish.
+Anyone planning a fishing boat therefore thinks first and foremost about space, freedom of movement and technology at the bow

-Before we talk about thrust, GPS anchors or network capability, there is a much more fundamental question: Why is this engine actually located at the bow?
-Why not simply screw an additional electric motor to the stern - in other words, where motors traditionally sit?
+Before we get into thrust, GPS anchoring or connectivity, there’s a much more fundamental question to consider: why is this motor actually mounted at the bow?
+Why not simply bolt an electric motor to the stern as well – in other words, where motors are traditionally fitted?

-The simple answer is: because a bow engine pulls the boat, while a stern engine pushes it.
-And it is precisely this difference that is much greater on the water than it sounds on paper.
-If the boat is pulled from the bow, the tip straightens first - in other words, the part of the hull that sets the line.
-The boat follows the course more cleanly, more directly and with less swinging.
-If, on the other hand, it is pushed from behind, the bow must first be "taken along".
-This also works, but is slower and less precise.
+The simple answer is: because a bow-mounted engine pulls the boat, whilst a stern-mounted engine pushes it.
+And this difference is much greater on the water than it sounds on paper.
+When the boat is pulled from the bow, the bow aligns first – that is, the very part of the hull that sets the course.
+The boat follows the course more cleanly, more directly and with less yawing.
+If, on the other hand, it is pushed from behind, the bow has to be ‘dragged along’ first.
+This works too, but is slower and less precise.

-Hydrodynamically, this is logical.
-Slow boat handling is not about speed, but about controlling the direction.
-If you apply the thrust vector at the front, you turn and guide the tip of the boat directly.
-If you push at the back, you are working against the inertia of the entire hull and usually need to make major corrections until the bow is really where it should be.
-Precise boat control rarely occurs at higher speeds when fishing.
-It happens in the slow speed range, when holding over a spot, when gently tracking along an edge or when equalising wind pressure.
-This is precisely why the bow motor has established itself in active boat fishing: not because it is more exotic, but because it is in a better position.
+From a hydrodynamic point of view, this makes sense.
+When manoeuvring the boat slowly, it is not about speed but about controlling the direction.
+If you apply the thrust vector at the bow, you can turn and steer the bow immediately.
+Anyone who pushes from the rear is working against the inertia of the entire boat and usually needs to make larger corrections before the bow is actually where it’s supposed to be.
+Precise boat manoeuvring rarely takes place at higher speeds when fishing.
+It takes place at low speeds – when holding position over a spot, when gently tracking along an edge, or when counteracting wind pressure.
+This is precisely why the bow motor has become the standard in active boat fishing: not because it is more exotic, but because it is in the better position.

-What's more, a classic rudder generates its steering effect via the flow of water on its surface; its effectiveness therefore depends on the incoming flow and generally decreases at low speed.
-To put it quite precisely: At absolute standstill, of course, even a bow motor does not steer "without water movement" - only the propeller generates the necessary current and thus the thrust.
-But this is precisely when its advantage becomes apparent: it does not need a travelling current along a rudder or any significant boat movement to become effective.
-At the bow, propulsion becomes guidance.
-This is where the real revolution in modern boat angling begins.
+Furthermore: A conventional oar generates its steering force through the flow of water over its surface; its effectiveness therefore depends on the flow and generally decreases at low speeds.
+To put it precisely: when the boat is completely stationary, even a bow motor cannot steer ‘without water movement’ – it is the propeller that generates the necessary flow and thus the thrust.
+But this is precisely where its advantage lies: it does not require a flow of water to build up along a rudder or any significant boat movement to become effective.
+At the bow, propulsion becomes steering.
+This is exactly where the real revolution in modern boat fishing begins.

 Precision catches fish

-The actual value of a bow engine cannot be explained primarily in pounds of thrust or volt classes.
-It is revealed in practice.
-In the calm before the throw.
-In the ability to cut off an edge cleanly instead of drifting across it.
-In controlled holding over a spot, in repeating the same angle, in fine corrections without frantically shifting the boat.
+The true value of a bow motor cannot be explained primarily in terms of pounds of thrust or volt classes.
+It becomes apparent in practice.
+In the calm before the cast.
+In the ability to cut cleanly along an edge, rather than drifting across it.
+In maintaining a controlled position over a spot, in repeating the same angle, in making subtle adjustments without jarring the boat.

-Anyone who has ever stayed cleanly on line on a windy day, while other boats have had to constantly re-tack, quickly realises that the bow engine is no longer just a convenience option.
+Anyone who has ever managed to stay perfectly on course on a windy day, whilst other boats had to constantly adjust their course, will quickly realise that the bow thruster is no longer just a convenience feature.
 It is part of the fishing strategy.

-This is particularly important in modern active predator fishing.
-Anyone who casts, searches, scans, works along edges or approaches fish several times from different angles does not need a boat that "somehow stays still".
-You need a boat that stays exactly where you want it to stay - or that moves just as precisely and calmly along an imaginary line.
+This is of enormous importance, particularly in modern, active predator fishing.
+Anyone who casts, searches, scans, works along edges or approaches fish from different angles multiple times does not need a boat that ‘just sort of stays still’.
+They need one that stays exactly where it’s supposed to – or that moves just as precisely and smoothly along an imaginary line.

-The bow motor does not take over the task from the angler.
-It shifts it.
-Rough correction becomes precise control.
+The bow motor does not relieve the angler of the task; it simply shifts it.
+A rough adjustment becomes precise control.
 Reaction becomes guidance.
-And this is precisely why people fish differently today than they did just a few years ago: more focussed, cleaner, more reproducible - and often more successful.
-This is not magic, but the practical consequence of better boat control.
+And that is precisely why we fish differently today than we did just a few years ago: with greater focus, more precision, more consistency – and often with greater success.
+This is no magic, but the practical result of better boat handling.

-Why the bug is the command centre today
+Why the bow is the command centre today

-The bow engine not only changed the behaviour on the water, but also the geometry of the fishing boat.
-Today, modern boat decks are designed much more from the bow, where the engine mount, pedal zone, often bow displays, and often also mounts for live sonar transducers and the front angler's axis of movement are located.
+The bow motor not only changed the boat’s behaviour on the water, but also the geometry of the fishing boat.
+Modern boat decks are now designed with the bow very much in mind.
+This is where the engine mount, pedal area, frequently bow displays, and often mounts for live sonar transducers are located, as well as the axis of movement for the angler at the front.
 This is no coincidence.
-Whoever controls the bow controls the working direction of the boat.
-The bow is therefore no longer just the front end of the hull, but the actual command centre of modern boat angling.
+Whoever controls the bow controls the direction in which the boat is heading.
+The bow is therefore no longer merely the front end of the hull, but the actual command centre of modern boat fishing.

-This is precisely why a whole series of questions that hardly anyone used to be interested in suddenly play a role today: How much freeboard does the boat have at the mounting point?
-Is the bow plate sufficient for the chosen motor?
-How long does the shaft need to be so that the propeller remains securely in the water even in waves?
-Is there enough working space when the engine is folded up on deck?
+That is precisely why a whole range of questions that hardly anyone used to care about are suddenly relevant today: How much freeboard does the boat have at the mounting point?
+Is the bow plate large enough for the chosen engine?
+How long does the shaft need to be to ensure the propeller remains safely in the water even in choppy conditions?
+Is there enough work surface left when the engine is stowed away on deck?

-The bow motor has thus not only supplemented the boat purchase, but also restructured it in parts.
-The thrust engages at the bow, aligns the tip first and turns movement into control.
-With the anchor function, it even becomes a precise hold over the spot.
+The bow thruster has not only complemented the boat purchase, but has also, in some respects, reshaped it.
+The thrust acts on the bow, first aligning the bow and turning movement into control.
+With the anchoring function, this even allows for pinpoint positioning over the spot.

-For a long time, the bow motor was primarily an intelligent tool for boat control.
+For a long time, the bow motor was primarily a clever tool for controlling the boat.
 With the brushless generation, it has finally become high-performance technology.
-The manufacturers tell this story in their own language, but the direction is the same: more efficiency, more torque, more silence, more authority in the water.
+Manufacturers each describe this in their own words, but the direction is the same: greater efficiency, more torque, quieter operation, and greater command on the water.

-Lowrance expressly positions the Recon as a virtually silent brushless motor for 24 or 36 volt systems.
-Minn Kota is building the QUEST family as a brushless platform with a dual 24/36 volt concept.
-And Garmin is also clearly focussing on the premium brushless class with Force, Force Pro and Kraken.
+Lowrance explicitly positions the Recon as a virtually silent brushless motor for 24- or 36-volt systems.
+Minn Kota is developing the QUEST range as a brushless platform based on a dual 24/36-volt design.
+And Garmin is also clearly targeting the premium brushless segment with the Force, Force Pro and Kraken.

-What this means in practical terms is quickly described: A brushless motor doesn't just feel "more modern".
+What this means in practical terms is easy to explain: a brushless motor doesn’t just feel ‘more modern’.
 It feels more confident.
-It works more quietly, remains more relaxed under load, converts thrust more directly and shows its strengths especially when conditions become difficult - i.e. in wind, waves, stronger current or heavier boats.
-The leap can mean up to 30 per cent more torque with a longer running time compared to the previous generation.
+It runs more quietly, remains more composed under load, delivers thrust more directly and really comes into its own when conditions get tough – such as in wind, waves, stronger currents or with heavier boats.
+This can mean up to 30 per cent more torque, combined with a longer runtime, compared to previous generations.

 The brushless era is therefore more than just a technical detail.
-Today, it visibly separates the product worlds.
-It starts with the entry-level class, often 12 volts, solid, useful, suitable for everyday use.
-Above this is the new performance zone: 24 volts, 36 volts, dual-voltage, more thrust reserve, more control, more range.
-Anyone who often travels on larger waters or moves a heavier fishing boat will notice this difference not just in the brochure, but in everyday life.
-The bow motor will not only be smarter - it will be more resilient.
+Today, it clearly separates the different product ranges.
+It starts with the entry-level range, often 12-volt, robust, practical and suitable for everyday use.
+Above that lies the new performance zone: 24-volt, 36-volt, dual-voltage – offering more thrust reserve, greater control and a longer range.
+Anyone who frequently ventures out onto larger bodies of water or operates a heavier fishing boat will notice this difference not just in the brochure, but in everyday use.
+The bow motor then becomes not only smarter – it also becomes more robust.

-In this field, Lowrance seems to be the brand that sees the bow motor as a precise front tool.
-The Recon is centred around just that: a brushless 24/36 volt motor, GPS positioning, an eye-catching FreeSteer joystick as a remote control, a configurable wireless foot pedal, multiple accessory mount points and NMEA 2000 connectivity.
+In this field, Lowrance stands out as the brand that sees the bow motor as a particularly powerful and precise front-end tool.
+With the Recon, that is precisely the focus: a brushless 24/36-volt motor, GPS positioning, a distinctive FreeSteer joystick for remote control, a configurable wireless foot pedal, multiple accessory mounting points and NMEA-2000 connectivity.

-This does not read like a classic trolling motor list, but more like the description of a modular, highly networked tool for active boat management.
-The availability of several shaft lengths also shows that Lowrance has deliberately designed a wide range for different boat types.
+This doesn’t read like a typical list of trolling motors, but rather like a description of a modular, highly connected device designed for active boat handling.
+The availability of several shaft lengths also shows that Lowrance has deliberately designed its products to cater for a wide range of boat types.

-This picture is even sharper with the Ghost X. Lowrance gives the model 20 per cent more thrust than the original model, emphasising the particularly quiet operation, the precise directional display and the new GPS remote control.
-The bow engine is now also used as a carrier and platform for sonar technology.
-It is no longer just a propeller and shaft, but part of a forward working and sensor system.
-Compatible displays can also control the motors.
+This picture becomes even clearer with the Ghost X. Lowrance states that this model delivers 20 per cent more thrust than the original model, emphasising its particularly quiet operation, precise heading indication and the new GPS remote control.
+Nowadays, the bow motor is also designed to serve as a mount and platform for sonar technology.
+It is no longer merely a propeller and shaft, but part of a forward working and sensor system.
+Compatible displays can also help to control the motors.

 Minn Kota: The widest range on the market

-Minn Kota is the brand of graduated product logic and covers the entire range from entry-level to the comfortable premium class.
-The PowerDrive alone shows where the market has shifted: GPS boat guidance, spot lock, automatic position control, simple remote control - functions that used to be clearly localised in the upper class are now already visible in the entry level.
-This is another reason why the bow motor is no longer an exotic speciality for a few bass boats.
-It has become a practicable standard technology that has introduced many anglers to the world of bow motors in the first place.
-Terrova is a powerful all-rounder in the centre, Ultrex traditionally focuses more on a direct, sporty feel, and Ulterra marks the top end of comfort.
+Minn Kota is a brand with a tiered product range, seamlessly covering the spectrum from entry-level to the premium class.
+Even the PowerDrive demonstrates how the market has shifted: GPS boat guidance, Spot-Lock, automatic position control, simple remote control – features that used to be the exclusive preserve of the top-of-the-range models are now already available in entry-level models.
+This is another reason why the bow motor is no longer an exotic niche product for just a few bass boats.
+It has become a practical, standard technology that now introduces many anglers to the world of bow motors in the first place.
+Terrova stands as a powerful all-rounder in the middle, Ultrex traditionally focuses more on a direct, sporty feel, and Ulterra represents the pinnacle of comfort.

-Garmin has carved out a clear position in the bow motor market: powerful, quiet, highly integrated brushless motors that fit neatly into modern Garmin setups.
-The Force Pro clearly demonstrates this: over 100 lbs of thrust, integrated GT56UHD transducer, wireless operation, very precise anchoring function via multi-frequency reception of global satellite systems and the option of integrating compatible Garmin plotters directly into the control system.
-In addition, there is the typical Garmin logic of wireless coupling and the option of transferring routes from the plotter to the motor.
+Garmin has established a clear position in the bow motor market: powerful, quiet, highly integrated brushless motors that fit particularly seamlessly into modern Garmin set-ups.
+This is clearly evident with the Force Pro: Over 100 lbs of thrust, an integrated GT56UHD transducer, wireless control, a highly precise anchoring function via multi-frequency reception of global satellite systems, and the ability to integrate compatible Garmin chartplotters directly into the control system.
+Added to this is the typical Garmin approach of wireless pairing and the ability to transfer routes from the chartplotter to the motor.

 Garmin is also positioning the Kraken for boats with a higher freeboard.
-This is precisely what extends the classic bow motor idea.
-For a long time, the front engine was primarily associated in many people's minds with shallow bass boats or specialised inland platforms.
-Kraken is shifting this horizon towards larger boats, longer shafts and more demanding mounting situations.
-As a result, a bow motor is also becoming exciting for precisely those boat anglers who previously thought that it did not really suit their boat shape.
-Today, modern bow motors are not just actuators on the bow, but integral components of digital boat management.
+This is precisely what takes the classic bow motor concept a step further.
+For a long time, many people associated the bow motor primarily with shallow bass boats or specialised inland watercraft.
+The Kraken broadens this horizon to include larger boats, longer shafts and more challenging installation scenarios.
+A bow motor thus becomes an exciting option even for those boat anglers who previously thought it wouldn’t really suit the shape of their boat.
+Modern bow motors are no longer just actuators at the bow, but integral components of digital boat control.

 Electricity is part of the system

-As much as modern bow motors sound like smart electronics and superior boat management, they remain large electrical consumers in the end.
-And that's why you shouldn't pretend that the motor is just an accessory that you screw on at the front and then forget about.
-The power supply is part of the system.
-For high-performance models, manufacturers expressly specify a 24 or 36-volt battery bank that can supply more than 60 amps continuously, a circuit breaker for 60 to 80 A continuous current and cable cross-sections that match the cable length.
+However much modern bow-mounted motors may sound like the epitome of smart electronics and effortless boat handling, they ultimately remain major consumers of electricity.
+And that is why, when it comes to this topic, one must not pretend that the motor is merely an accessory that you bolt on at the front and can then forget about.
+The power supply is an integral part of the system.
+Manufacturers explicitly specify a 24- or 36-volt battery bank for high-performance models, capable of delivering over 60 amps continuously, along with a circuit breaker rated for 60 to 80 A continuous current and cable cross-sections appropriate to the cable length.

-In practice, this means that anyone planning to install a bow motor needs to think about the construction concept, cabling and protection of the system.
-A large motor not only needs space on the bow, but also clean energy in the boat.
-LiFePO4 is the obvious choice nowadays, cable cross-section is not a secondary issue, a circuit breaker or thermal fuse belongs in the system, and a main switch is simply good boat electrics.
-The modern bow engine is a highly developed tool - and it deserves an equally clean electrical basis.
+In practice, this means that anyone planning to install a bow motor must also consider the battery setup, cabling and protection of the system.
+A powerful motor not only requires space at the bow, but also a reliable power supply on board.
+LiFePO4 is the obvious choice these days; cable cross-section is no minor issue; a circuit breaker or thermal fuse is an essential part of the system; and a main switch is simply good boat electrical practice.
+The modern bow motor is a highly sophisticated piece of equipment – and it deserves an equally reliable electrical setup.

-Perhaps this is the strongest proof of its importance: today, the bow engine no longer only influences how a boat is fished, but also which boat is bought.
-Anyone planning or upgrading a fishing boat today no longer just asks about hull shape, width and motorisation at the stern.
-They also ask about mounting space at the bow, bow clearance, shaft length, battery space, cable routes, saltwater or freshwater use, the world of tension and whether the desired system will interact properly with the other components.
-The market has developed in a remarkably broad direction.
+Perhaps this is the strongest evidence of its importance: these days, the bow motor no longer merely influences how a boat is used for fishing, but also determines which boat is purchased.
+Anyone planning or upgrading a fishing boat today no longer asks only about the hull shape, beam and stern motorisation.
+They ask about the mounting space at the bow, the clearance at the bow, the shaft length, the battery compartment, the cable routing, whether the boat will be used in salt or fresh water, the voltage system and whether the desired system will integrate seamlessly with the rest of the components later on.
+This is because the market has evolved in a remarkably broad direction.

-There are motors with integrated transducers and those that only carry sonar as an option.
-There are particularly convenient solutions, particularly direct solutions, particularly large solutions.
-And this leads to perhaps the most important conclusion: the bow motor has not become a revolution because a single product is so spectacular.
-It has become so because the category as a whole has matured.
-It is broad, logical, technically mature - and suitable for almost every serious boat angler.
+There are motors with integrated transducers and others that only support sonar as an optional extra.
+There are particularly user-friendly solutions, particularly responsive solutions, and particularly large solutions.
+And this leads to what is perhaps the most important conclusion: the bow motor has not become a revolution because any single product is so spectacular.
+It has become one because the category as a whole has come of age.
+It is broad, logical, technically mature – and accessible to almost every serious angler.

 In the end, one realisation remains

-It sounds almost banal, but it goes a long way: a modern fishing boat today is designed with the bow in mind.
-Not always to the maximum, not always in the most expensive configuration, not always in the greatest world of tension.
-But almost always in the question of how precisely the boat can be steered.
-This is where the bow engine has found its place.
-Not as a fashionable accessory - but as the tool that turns a fishing boat into a much more controlled, smoother and sharper working tool.
-Once you have fished cleanly with it, you will hardly want to do without this precision again.
+It sounds almost trite, but it carries great significance: nowadays, a modern fishing boat is designed with the bow in mind.
+Not always to the utmost extent, not always with the most expensive fittings, not always in the most demanding conditions.
+But almost always when it comes to how precisely the boat can be manoeuvred.
+That is where the bow motor has found its place.
+Not as a fashionable accessory – but as the tool that transforms a fishing boat into a far more controlled, smoother and more responsive vessel.
+Anyone who has fished properly with it will find it hard to do without that precision again.

 About the author

-Thorsten Trojan not only loves boats, he has been building and accompanying them for many years - both professionally and privately.
-As a manufacturer of aluminium working and fishing boats and as a partner of international brands, he knows the entire chain: from the first sketch to construction in the workshop to the endurance test on the North Sea, Rhine or fjord.
-At the same time, as an organiser of major predator events and tournaments, he is deeply rooted in the fishing scene and is in constant contact with professionals, guides and ambitious recreational anglers.
-The combination of craftsmanship, technical understanding and practical experience makes him a recognised expert in this niche.
-When Thorsten Trojan writes about boats, he does so with the perspective of a doer who takes his readers with him to the helm.
+Thorsten Trojan doesn’t just love boats; he has been building and sailing them for many years – both professionally and privately.
+As a manufacturer of aluminium workboats and fishing boats, and as a partner to international brands, he knows the entire process: from the initial sketch through construction in the workshop to endurance testing on the North Sea, the Rhine or in a fjord.
+At the same time, as an organiser of major predator fishing events and tournaments, he is deeply rooted in the angling scene and in constant contact with professionals, guides and ambitious recreational anglers.
+The combination of craftsmanship, technical expertise and hands-on experience makes him a leading authority in this niche.
+When Thorsten Trojan writes about boats, he does so from the perspective of a hands-on expert who takes his readers right up to the helm.

 Share article: